Uninstall Legacy Integration

 4. Remove Legacy Parameters

-If you have any server-side code that was preparing data for the legacy _mo
+If you have any server-side code that was preparing data for the legacy _mo array, you can remove:

 -